panzerdp/dmitripavlutin.com/content/posts/156-vue-show-hide-element/index.md

 ### 1.1 When to use *v-if*

-When `v-if` directive is assigned with `false`, Vue also doesn't initialize the event listeners on the element, even if you explicitely use the [event directives](https://v3.vuejs.org/guide/events.html#listening-to-events).
+When `v-if` directive is assigned with `false`, Vue also doesn't initialize the event listeners on the element, even if you explicitly use the [event directives](https://v3.vuejs.org/guide/events.html#listening-to-events).

 `v-if` toggling is relatively expensive (since each time you change `v-if` value the element is inserted/removed from DOM, as well event listeners are initialized/uninitialized) compared to `v-show` (presented in the next section).
 But it has a low initialization cost if the element is initially hidden.

-You'd use `v-if` on the elements which visibility isn't toggled too often and are initially hidden.
+You'd use `v-if` on the elements which visibility isn't toggled too often and is initially hidden.
 For example, to show/hide a section having detailed information about an entity.

 *Challenge: would `v-if` render the element if assigned with `0`?
 What about `'0'`?*